coiby/WuGroup/router_forwarding__share_internet_connection_to_la.md

 # Router forwarding — Share Internet Connection to LAN

 Computing nodes don't have access to Internet.
-This will lead to problems on computing nodes such as:
+This will lead to problems in computing nodes such as:
 - Matlab refuse to run for failing to verify license
 - unable to install/update softwares on